 To encourage adequate build-up of loss absorbing capital that can be used in times of stress Basel III requires the use of common equity capital buffers.
 These include a Capital Conservation Buffer (CCB) of 2.5% of Risk Weighted Assets (fully phased in from 1 January 2019) and a Counter Cyclical Capital Buffer (CCyB) of up to 2.5% of Risk Weighted Assets which can be applied by regulators when macroeconomic conditions dictate.
-The CCyB rate reduced from 1% to 0% in March 2020.
-This will increase to 1% from December 2022.
+The CCyB rate increased from 0% to 1% on 13th December 2022 and is planned to increase to 2% on 5th July 2023.

-Each institution's specific CCyB rate is a weighted average of the CCyB's that apply in the jurisdictions where the relevant credit exposure are located.
-All of the Society's credit exposures are in the UK therefore the Society's institution specific CCyB is also 0%.
+Each institution's specific CCyB rate is a weighted average of the CcyB's that apply in the jurisdictions where the relevant credit exposure are located.
+All of the Society's credit exposures are in the UK therefore the Society's institution specific CcyB is also 1% (planned increase to 2% from 5th July 2023).